. . . your guide to visiting the holy places

 Worship is different

-The Christian churches of the Holy Land constitute a rich mosaic of languages, liturgies, national identities and clerical dress.
+The Christian churches of the Holy Land constitute a rich diversity of languages, liturgies, national identities and clerical dress.
 God is worshipped here — where Christian worship first developed — in ways that may disconcert Western pilgrims.

 Interiors of church buildings are often covered with frescos and other paintings.
 The sanctuary around the altar is usually set apart by a screen decorated with icons (the iconostasis).
 Votive lamps hang in profusion.